According to Cancer Research UK, the rate of skin cancer incidence in the UK is projected to go up by 7% between 2014 and 2035.

 Sweet potatoes are rich in Beta-Carotene.
 Also known as pro-vitamin A, beta-carotene is an antioxidant that together with other phytochemicals in sweet potatoes help neutralise free radicals.

-Known as the sources of vitamin C, a water-soluble antioxidant that helps prevent free radicals to damage body cells and DNA.
+Known as the sources of Resveratrol, s super antioxidant that helps prevent free radicals to damage body cells and DNA.
 To help protect skin from free radicals, oxidative stress and environmental pollution; use skincare products that contain superantioxidants such as Resveratrol.
 Studies indicated that Resveratrol has greater antioxidant properties than vitamin C, A and E. It is one of the superantioxidants in award-winning Bio-Collagen Serum.

 Fatty fish like Salmon, Tuna and Mackerel are rich in vitamin D and Omega 3 Fatty Acids.
 Studies showed that both vitamin D and omega 3 fatty acids help prevent skin cancer.